 The TESS Guest Investigator program is intended to enable the community to participate in science investigations using TESS, outside of the core mission science goals.
 The program enables teams to propose the collection of new 2-minute cadence targets, and provides funding to US investigators to analyze 2-minute cadence and full-frame image data.

 The TESS primary mission duration is two years.
 The first year is spent in the southern ecliptic hemisphere and is corresponds to TESS Guest Investigator Program Cycle 1, the second year observed the northern ecliptic hemisphere and it Cycle 2.
 During the primary mission, the majority of the 2-minute cadence targets observed will be taken from the TESS Candidate Target list (CTL).
 In each cycle around 20,000 2-minute cadence target slots will be assigned to the Guest Investigator Program during the 2-year prime mission.

 There will be no exclusive-use data rights to observations collected by TESS.
 All data will be made available through the MAST public archive once data processing and validation is complete.

 Permitted science areas

 We welcome proposals addressing compelling scientific questions in almost any area of astrophysics and planetary science providing the required observations are amenable to the operational characteristics and constraints of the mission.
 The science motivation may include, but is not limited to, exoplanet characterization, stellar astrophysics, galactic and extragalactic astrophysics, and solar system science.

 The primary purpose of the TESS Guest Investigator Program is to enhance and maximize the science return from TESS.
 The program facilitates and supports both 2-minute cadence observations with TESS and research undertaken with the FFIs.
 Any area of astrophysics may be proposed.
-However proposals to detect planet transits within the 2-minute cadence data of the one hundred thousand (100,000) top-prioritized, southern hemisphere Candidate Target List (version 5.0) targets are not solicited, and will be considered non-compliant.
+However proposals to detect planet transits within the 2-minute cadence data of the one hundred thousand (100,000) top-prioritized, Northern hemisphere Candidate Target List targets (for each hemisphere and GI Cycle) are not solicited, and will be considered non-compliant.
 No restrictions are imposed on science using the full-frame image data.
 Proposals for exoplanet detection and characterization using full frame image data are encouraged.
-To aid in proposal preparation, we have made a comma-separated variable file available that contains this list of top-prioritized targets.